axe-api/docs/docs/03-models/README.md

 # Models

-**Model** structure is heart of the **AdonisX**.
+**Model** structure is the heart of the **AdonisX**.
 There are many *configurations* which you can use to organize your API.
-By adding and changing some configurations, you can decide how system should work.
+By adding and changing some configurations, you can decide how the system should work.

 You **should** extend your model from **XModel** in our system instead of AdonisJs models.
 With XModel you will have many pre-defined options for your API structure.
 You can see all configurable options about **XModel** structure in this section.